IELTS Essay Questions 2020

 - Some people believe that it is best to do the same type of work throughout your life.
 Others feel that it is beneficial to change jobs often.
 Discuss both views and give your opinion.

-- Some people think that it is good for younger people to make their own decisions.
+- Some people think that it is good for younger people to make their own decisions about their day to day life (such as what they wear or eat).
 Others feel that these decisions should be made with the help of their parents.
 Discuss both sides and give your own opinion.

 - Some people believe that it is important to spend time developing a successful career.
 Others argue that it is more important to spend time with friends and family than at work.
 Discuss both views and give your opinion.

-- Some parents believe that mobile phones are harmful for children.
-Others argue that they are necessary in the modern world.
+- Some parents believe that children today spend too much time looking at screens.
+Others argue that this is necessary in the modern world.
 Discuss both views and give your opinion.

 - Some people think that schools should give prizes for academic successes.
 Others argue that it is more important for schools to give prizes for other achievements (for example, for sports, music and behaviour).
 Discuss both views and give your own opinion.